okize/hubot-has-no-idea/README.md

 # Hubot: Has No Idea

-I have no idea what I'm doing
+Hubot script to display "I have no idea what I'm doing" images

 ## Installation